oroinc/documentation/book/functional_tests.rst

         // ...
     }

-This annotation adds transaction that will be when client is initialized first time and rollbacked when all test methods of class will be executed.
+This annotation adds a transaction that will be performed when a client is initialized for the first time and rolled back when all test methods of the class have been executed.

 Database Reindex
 ----------------